 As English will be the primary language of communication, students are expected to have advanced English-language proficiency.
 In addition, students must demonstrate proficiency in the language(s) relevant to their projects.
 It is assumed that language skills can be improved over the course of the doctoral programme.

-We are currently not accepting applications for our PhD programme.
-The deadline for application for commencement of studies in October 2016 was 15 November 2015.
+The deadline for application for commencement of studies in October 2017 is 15 November 2016.